rcsb/py-rcsb_app_file/README.md

 `--link` connects to the Redis container that was created previously

 Test upload and download using client.py or gui.py

-Edit url variables to match server url in client.py or gui.py

 Client.py usage
 ```